ordina-jworks/ordina-jworks.github.io/_posts/2019-03-12-JDK-distributions.md

 ### Java Packager

-The javapackager, which allowed you to bundle applications and their dependecies with the JVM is no longer part of the OpenJFX and has been removed from all of Oracle's JDK versions starting from version 11.
-There is [JEP](https://bugs.openjdk.java.net/browse/JDK-8200758) opened to added a Packaging tool to OpenJDK, but this is not yet ready for Java 11.
+The javapackager, which allowed you to bundle applications and their dependencies with the JVM is no longer part of the OpenJFX and has been removed from all of Oracle's JDK versions starting from version 11.
+There is [JEP](https://bugs.openjdk.java.net/browse/JDK-8200758) opened to add a new Packaging tool to OpenJDK, but this is not yet ready for Java 11.

 ### Java WebStart